FAQ

 • Has strict policies and procedures to prevent misuse of data.
 See the Privacy and Trust Principles and Data Security Policy Principles and Framework.

 • Has Certificates of Confidentiality from the U.S. government.
-These will help the program fight legal demands (such as a court order) to give out information that could identify a participant.
+These will help the program fight legal demands (such as a subpoena) to give out information that could identify a participant.

 • Continues to test the security of our databases